Congressional District # 02

-Trichloroethylene (TCE) in groundwater was the main contaminant of concern at the Site at the time it was listed on the National Priorities List (NPL) and is currently the only contaminant of concern.
+Trichloroethylene (TCE) was the main contaminant of concern in groundwater at the Site at the time it was listed on the National Priorities List (NPL), and TCE is currently the only contaminant of concern.
 During the early and mid-1980's, investigations detected TCE and other contaminants in the shallow groundwater of the glacial outwash formation and the St. Peter Sandstone.
 This contamination was down-gradient of the former seepage pit.
-TCE was present at concentrations up to 570 parts-per-billion (ppb).
+TCE remains in groundwater at the site at very low levels.

 In the late 1970s, soil sampling was performed at the site under MPCA direction to determine whether non-foundry wastes were disposed of in the former surface depression on the site.
 The samples showed that the contamination was limited to surface soils and was likely the result of spillage during drum handling.
-This threat was removed by clean-up prior to listing the site on the NPL.
-The United States Environmental Protection Agency (EPA) placed the site on the NPL in 1983 due to the remaining groundwater contamination.
+This threat was removed by cleanup prior to listing the site on the NPL.
+EPA placed the site on the NPL in 1983 due to the remaining groundwater contamination.

-In 1984, the MPCA and the potentially responsible party signed a Consent Order to conduct a remedial investigation (RI) at the site and in 1987 these parties signed a second Consent Order for performance of the remedial action (RA).
-This Consent Order and associated Remedial Action Plan required Nutting to extract groundwater until a concentration of 50 ppb of TCE was consistently achieved in the shallow aquifer at the property boundary.
+In 1984, the MPCA and the potentially responsible party (PRP) signed a Consent Order to conduct a remedial investigation (RI) at the site.
+In 1987, the PRPs signed a second Consent Order for performance of the remedial action (RA).
+This Consent Order and associated Remedial Action Plan required Nutting to extract groundwater until a concentration of 50 parts per billions (ppb) of TCE was consistently achieved in the shallow aquifer at the property boundary.
 Nutting constructed a groundwater extraction system which began operating in 1987.
 Two extraction wells were installed: one in the glacial outwash and one in the St. Peter Sandstone.
 The extracted groundwater was treated on-site using a gravity cascade to remove TCE and other volatile organic compounds and was discharged to the municipal stormwater sewer.

 Congressional InterestIn 2011, Senator Amy Klobuchar inquired on behalf of a constituent regarding EPA's plans for deleting the Site from the NPL.
-EPA responded and will work with the Site owner to find a cost-effective method to continue to monitor groundwater so that the site can be deleted as soon as contaminant concentrations reach health based limits.
+EPA responded that it plans to delete the site from the NPL as soon as groundwater monitoring shows that groundwater contaminant concentrations meet, and will continue to meet, drinking water standards.
 This is expected to occur through natural attenuation of the small plume that currently remains beneath the site.